-For a very small number of children with more complex needs or a high level of need, it may be appropriate to request an assessment for an Education Health and Care Plan (EHCP).
-This decision will be jointly made by class staff, SENDCo, parents, Headteacher and any external agencies involved.
-Such a decision may be made where, despite the school having taken relevant and purposeful action to meet the needs of the child, they have been unable to make progress regardless of receiving additional support and the implementation of advice from external agencies.
-This decision will be taken with reference to the criteria as outlined in Central Bedfordshire's Graduated Response documents.
+For a number of children with more complex needs or a high level of need, it may be appropriate to request an assessment for an EHCP.
+This decision will be jointly made by class staff, SENDCo, parents, the Headteacher and any external agencies involved.
+Such a decision may be made where, despite the Academy having taken relevant and purposeful action to meet the needs of the child, they have been unable to make progress regardless of receiving additional support and the implementation of advice from external agencies.